cloudqubes/ootc-documentation/source/adminguide/virtual_machines/user-data.rst

 User-Data and Meta-Data
 -----------------------

-When creating a new VM in the OOTC UI, you can specify a user-data string which will be made available to the VM.
+When creating a new VM in the OOTC UI, you can specify a user-data string.
+This string will be made available to the VM, so you can use it to pass configuration parameters to the VM.

-This user data can be accesed from the VM via cloud-init or HTTP API.
+This user data can be accesed from the VM via cloud-init or an HTTP API.

 Using HTTP API
 ~~~~~~~~~~~~~~~~